CCU's Network and Computing Policy

 E. Due to the increased risk of electronically transmitted viruses, it is suggested that software upgrades, installation files, and other executable files (.exe files) should only be downloaded and installed from the Internet after consultation with ITS staff.

 F. Students must have antivirus software on their computers and must update their antivirus program definitions regularly.
-ITS provides an antivirus application for students at no additional cost.

 G. Unless advised otherwise, students must update their operating system regularly to ensure system integrity and security.